Discussing Donor Conception

 An important advantage of early telling is that from the beginning it is a “normal” topic within the family.
 Secondly, it gives the parents a chance to begin to get comfortable with the topic; you have time to practice your conversations with your child.
 If you want to change how you talk about it, you get another chance.

-As a child’s understanding of family, reproduction and birth, and social relationships increases, so will his or her understanding of his donor conception.
+As a child’s understanding of family, reproduction and birth, and social relationships increases, so will their understanding of donor conception.
 Children, then, need to have their story repeated because they will focus on different aspects of it at different developmental stages.

 But always, keep it simple, keep it honest.
 In the early years, the emphasis should be on “who our family is” of belonging and being loved.
 This is a story about love and connection.

-'Mommy really wanted to have a baby.
-A very kind man helped by giving us (sperm, seeds), so Mommy could have a baby.
-The man who helped us is called a (sperm) donor.'
+'We/I really wanted to have a baby.
+A very kind man helped by giving us sperm/seeds, so we/I could have a baby.
+The man who helped is called a (sperm) donor.'

 'Babies grow when a sperm and egg come together.
-The baby grows in mommy’s tummy.
-Our donor gave his sperm so I could grow you.'
+The baby grows in a parent’s tummy.
+Our donor gave their sperm so I could grow you.'

 'One day I said 'Have I got a dad?'
 Then Mum told me all about how a hospital helped her to have a baby, even though she hadn't met the right person to be dad.
 I am really proud my Mum could do this and I am proud of us and our family' (from Our Story, the Donor Conception Network, UK).